-In November 2019, the Company funded a bank deposit account in the amount of VND 10 billion (\$438,000 and \$433,000 at December 31, 2021 and 2020, respectively) for purposes of submitting a direct selling license application in Vietnam.
+In November 2019, the Company funded a bank deposit account in the amount of VND 10 billion (\$438,000 at December 31, 2021) for purposes of submitting a direct selling license application in Vietnam.
 Such deposit is required by Vietnamese law to establish a consumer protection fund for direct selling participants.
 In January 2022, the Company submitted an application to withdraw the bank deposit since no direct selling license has been successfully obtained to operate in Vietnam.